cloudmesh-community/hid-sp18-526/project-code/README.md

     └── Dockerfile          # Dockerfile

 - **config.yml** yaml configuration file.
 See [example](examples/config.yml).
 - **Dockerfile** Dockerfile.
-This should not be changed by the user.
+This should not be changed by the user (copy the Dockerfile from this repository).

 Build Docker image: